Employers, Domestic Partnerships, and the IRS

 |Registered Domestic Partners (RDPs)||Civil Unions|

 Arcane fun fact: Some states require that at least 1 partner is 62 years old for opposite-sex domestic partners.
-For instance, California and Washington have this age requirement for opposite-sex partners, but Nevada doesn’t.
+For instance, Washington has this age requirement for opposite-sex partners.
 Why?
 It’s generally understood as a way to provide all the state rights of marriage—without giving up the ability to claim Social Security benefits based on the work records of an ex-spouse.

 Registered Domestic Partners are not spouses for federal tax purposes.